oracle-livelabs/database/db-23ai-fundamentals/new-schema-level-privileges/new-schema-level-privileges-15.md

     <copy>
     SELECT * FROM DBA_SCHEMA_PRIVS WHERE GRANTEE = 'HR_USER';
     SELECT * FROM DBA_SCHEMA_PRIVS WHERE GRANTEE = 'IT_USER';
-    SELECT * FROM DBA_SCHEMA_PRIVS WHERE GRANTEE = 'IT_MANAGER';
     SELECT * FROM DBA_TAB_PRIVS WHERE GRANTEE = 'IT_USER';
-    SELECT * FROM DBA_TAB_PRIVS WHERE GRANTEE = 'IT_MANAGER';
     </copy>
     ```

     Since only `hr_user` has schema-level privileges, when we run `DBA_SCHEMA_PRIVS`, we see that the privilege SELECT is set to ANY.
-Meanwhile, since both `it_user` and `it_manager` neither have schema-level privileges, when running the same command for both they return no data found as neither has the correct privileges.
-It is only with `DBA_TAB_PRIVS` that we can see their privileges.
+Meanwhile, since `it_user` does not  have schema-level privileges, when running the same command it returns no data found as it does not have the correct privileges.
+It is only with `DBA_TAB_PRIVS` that we can see it's table privileges.
     ![view privileges](images/f1.png " ")

 ## Task 4: Demonstrating Schema-Level Privileges